cielecki/day-composer/docs/roadmap.md

 See [TODO.md](../TODO.md) for accepted ideas.

 ## Floating Ideas

+**Feedback System:**
+Implement an in-app feedback system that allows users to:
+- Submit feedback directly from the plugin interface
+- Access documentation and community resources
+- Report bugs or suggest features
+- View the project's GitHub repository and documentation links

+This will improve user experience by providing clear channels for feedback and support while making it easier for users to find help and resources.

+**Documentation and Resources:**
+Add a dedicated section in the plugin interface that provides:
+- Links to official documentation
+- GitHub repository access
+- Community forums/discussions
+- Quick start guides
+- Video tutorials
+- FAQ section

+**Parallel Conversations:**
+Implement support for multiple concurrent conversation windows, allowing users to maintain separate contexts and modes simultaneously.
+Each window would maintain its own state , enabling more efficient multitasking and context switching.

+**Mode Switch Button Relocation:**
+Move the mode switching button closer to the text input area for improved accessibility and faster mode changes during conversations.
+This will enhance the user experience by reducing the distance users need to move their cursor to switch modes.

 **Mode Settings Editor:**
 Create a comprehensive mode settings editor that allows users to configure all mode parameters through a user-friendly interface.